leoll2/git-fat/README.md

     [rsync]
     remote = your.remote-host.org:/share/fat-store

+To use an Amazon S3 bucket as the storage backend, you should first install the [AWS CLI](https://aws.amazon.com/cli/) and have it on your PATH.
+Your `.gitfat` configuration would look like this:

+    [s3]
+    bucket = s3://your-s3-bucket

 This file should typically be committed to the repository so that others will automatically have their remote set.
 This remote address can use any protocol supported by rsync.